epfl-ada/ada-2023-project-pandamonium/README.md

 ## Research Questions
 1. Is there a historical trend in the Bechdel test, i.e. are things improving or remaining as they have always been?
-2. Are there hidden relationships for the prediction of the Bechdel test, can we come up with some formula?
+2. Are there hidden relationships for the prediction of the Bechdel test, can we come up with some formula, predicting movie's success based on the Bechdel value?
-3. Can we introduce another metric of representation of women in cinema, like the female cast ratio?
+3. Can we introduce another metric of representation of women in cinema, like the female cast ratio, and how does it compare to the Bechdel test?
-4. Can we extend the formula or use the Bechdel to predict box office revenue?

 ## Proposed additional datasets
 -[**Bechdel Test**](https://bechdeltest.com/) - The Bechdel Test Movie List, comprising more than 10,130 movies, is retrieved through its API, offering a dataset with seven fields.
 Key features include imdbid (facilitating integration with other datasets), title, year, and rating.
 The rating scale delineates the Bechdel Test outcomes: 0 signifies the absence of two women, 1 indicates no conversation, 2 denotes discussion about a man, and 3 signifies a successful passage of the test.

--[**IMDB Box office mojo**](https://github.com/tjwaterman99/boxofficemojo-scraper) - Since a lot of box office data is missing we want to enrich our dataset by scraping the boxofficemojo website.
-In the linked
+-[**IMDB/Box office mojo**](https://github.com/tjwaterman99/boxofficemojo-scraper) - Since a lot of box office data is missing we want to enrich our dataset by scraping the boxofficemojo website.
+In the linked we found the github repository of someone who already did it, showing a proof of concept.

 -[**Inflation (CPI)**](https://www.officialdata.org/us/inflation/1923?amount=1) - In order to ensure a fair comparison of revenue/box office data between different movies we need to adjust for inflation.
 Sicne the box office revenue is listed in USD, we use historical dat.
 By normalizing financial figures for inflation, we aim to assess the financial success of movies in real dollars, facilitating meaningful comparisons across different years.

-a dataset containing country names and inflation data will be used to adjust `budget` and `box office revenue` of the movies.
-We use the Consumer Price Index (CPI) of the United States to adjust for inflation.
-CPI is the most widely used measure of inflation, and we use the U.S. as a baseline because both budget and box office revenue are stated in USD.
-By adjusting for inflation, we can measure financial success in constant dollars, which allows us to compare movies from different years.

 ## Methods
 What do we want to do?